saeidKhoobdell/ComputerVisionBootcamp/README.md

 ---
 # Google Deep Dream

-Explore the Google Deep Dream repository.
-This repository contains a Jupyter Notebook implementation of the Google Deep Dream algorithm.
-Deep Dream is a computer vision program that uses a convolutional neural network to find and enhance patterns in images through algorithmic pareidolia, creating a dream-like psychedelic appearance.
+Explore the Google Deep Dream repository that is a simplified version of "Deep Dream," a concept introduced by Google to generate artistic and psychedelic modifications of input images by enhancing patterns recognized by neural networks, particularly convolutional neural networks (CNNs).
 - [GoogleDeepDrean.ipynb](https://github.com/saeidKhoobdell/DeepDream/blob/main/GoogleDeepDrean.ipynb): Google Deep Dream implementation.